Darmprobleme bei Pferden

 11. Decreased willingness to perform or faster fatigue

-If a horse that is usually willing and enduring begins to refuse work, tires more quickly, or is difficult to motivate, one first thinks of muscles, joints, or back.
-But a persistently poor body feeling due to intestinal discomfort can also reduce the willingness to perform.
+If a horse that is normally willing and persistent begins to refuse work, tires more quickly, or is difficult to motivate, one first thinks of muscles, joints, or the back.
+But a persistently poor body feeling due to gut discomfort can also reduce willingness to perform.
 Energy that the body needs for inflammatory processes in the gut is not available for work.

-12. Changed eating behavior: slow eating, dropping food, loss of appetite
+12. Altered feeding behavior: slow eating, dropping food, loss of appetite

-A horse that eats more slowly than usual, drops food from its mouth (quidding – often a dental problem, but not always), suddenly rejects certain foods, or generally shows less interest in eating may be protecting itself.
+A horse that eats more slowly than usual, that drops food from its mouth (quidding – often a dental problem, but not always), that suddenly rejects certain feeds or generally shows less interest in eating, may be protecting itself.
 Eating means: acid production, intestinal movement, fermentation.
 If this is painful or uncomfortable, loss of appetite is a logical reaction of the body.

 What to do if you recognize several of these signs?